aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### What is the high level implementation plan?

-We will start from the prototype CDK update command that identifies the Lambda resources and then publishes them using the CDK toolkit.
+We will start from the prototype CDK update command that identifies the Lambda resources and then publishes them using the CDK toolkit, and extend that to implement support for ECR images associated with ECS and Fargate tasks, API Gateway definitions, and Step Function workflows.
+Those will be implemented directly in the toolkit code as part of the launch for the feature.
+The toolkit implementation will be designed to conform to an interface that provides:

-We will propose updates to the initial CDK constructs that are capable of accelerated deployment and make those changes to the CDK.
+- Watchable filesystem resources
+- A way of updating the watchable resource list
+- A method for determining whether the construct can be updated in place
+- A method for updating the construct in place

+If changes to the CDK constructs are necessary to implement the accelerated development process, we will make those changes as well.
+In the longer term we must lay the groundwork for moving the logic defining the update process into the Construct library, which implies a design for passing these values by way of the Cloud Assembly.

+We will implement a filesystem watcher for the CDK toolkit that works on one or more directory trees, watching for changes.
+It will base its watch list on the set of files indicated by the toolkit, and update them when those responses change.

 Additionally, a `--watch` flag and a file watcher will be added to support monitoring the inputs of stack resources for changes.